-- Hike Jebel Shams - The Grand Canyon of Oman
+- Hike Jebel Shams and the`must do` of Oman - The Balcony Walk

-- Visit the emerald pools and palms of Wadi Shab
+- Trek to the aqua marine pools and palm trees of Wadi Shab

-- Overnight in the spectacular Wahiba Sand Dunes
+- Experience a desert bivouac in the Wahiba Sand Dunes

-The desert state of Oman is a real up-and-coming adventure travel destination and a great place for a walking holiday.
+Located on the edge of the Arabian Peninsula, the desert state of Oman is probably the Middle East's most under rated walking destination.
+With its striking scenery, friendly people and year-round sunshine, Oman delivers a real flavour of authentic Arabia.
 On our first day's tour of Muscat we see the impressive Grand Mosque and bustling Muttrah Souk and also take a short walk overlooking the city.
-We then head up into the Al Hajar, a rugged range whose deeply incised wadis hide beautiful villages such as Bilad Sait with their palm trees and fields of roses.
-Camping out each night, we have four days to explore the highlights of the area, including the Jebel Shams ‘balcony walk' which follows a donkey path around the rim of Oman's Grand Canyon.
+We then head up into the Al Hajar, a rugged range whose deeply incised wadis hide beautiful villages such as Bilad Sait with their palm trees and fields of roses Camping out each night, we have four days to explore the highlights of the area, including the Jebel Shams ‘balcony walk' which follows a donkey path around the rim of Oman's Grand Canyon.
 Then, after a visit to the oasis town of Nizwa and its commanding fort, we head into dreamlike landscape of Wahiba Sands and overnight in the dunes as many explorers have done before us!
-The final 2-days of this fabulous holiday explore two spectacular wadis, where we seek out the palms and pools hidden around each corner.
-With its combination of steady walking and plenty of sun, sand and sea, this holiday provides a brilliant introduction to Oman and a window into a seemingly bygone era.
+The final 2-days of this fabulous holiday explore two spectacular wadis, where we seek out palm groves and pools hidden around each corner.
+With its combination of enjoyable walks, secret wadis and Omani hospitality, this holiday provides a brilliant introduction to Oman and a window into a seemingly bygone era.

 Is this holiday for you?